ajrcarey/pdfium-render/README.md

 `FPDF_*` functions exported by all Pdfium modules will be available, with the exception of certain functions specific to interactive scripting, user interaction, and printing.

-* Releases numbered 0.4.x added support for all page rendering Pdfium functions to `pdfium-render`.
+* Releases numbered 0.4.x added support for basic page rendering Pdfium functions to `pdfium-render`.
 * Releases numbered 0.5.x-0.6.x added support for most read-only Pdfium functions to `pdfium-render`.
 * Releases numbered 0.7.x added support for most Pdfium page object creation and editing functions to `pdfium-render`.
 * Releases numbered 0.8.x aim to progressively add support for all remaining Pdfium editing functions to `pdfium-render`.